-Insolvency law requires that the petition be served on the individual.
-Our process servers are located throughout the UK and can ensure your bankruptcy is served in accordance with any special instructions from the courts.
+Insolvency law requires that the bankruptcy petition be served on the individual.
+Our process servers are located throughout the UK and can ensure your papers are served in accordance with any special instructions from the courts.
 We can provide a witness statement or affidavit as proof of service, avoiding any unnecessary holdups to your case.
 It’s important to act fact in insolvency cases to ensure the best possible chance of success and recovering any moneys that you are owed.

 The court will usually appoint an Official Receiver (a civil servant in The Insolvency Service and an officer of the High Court) to be receiver and manager of the bankrupt’s affairs.

-Need more information on serving a bankruptcy petition?
-Contact us.
+Need more information or need to serve a bankruptcy petition?

 Please note: The above is not meant to constitute legal advice.
 The law changes regularly and as such we recommend speaking to a legal professional for updated clarification.